 Original Issue Discount.
 You will be required to report as ordinary income your pro rata share of any original issue discount related to the Mortgages underlying the Supers or Giant MBS pursuant to Sections 1271-1273 and 1275 of the Code.
-Original issue discount may arise as a result of step rate increases or points charged at origination.
+Original issue discount may arise as a result of initial incentive or "teaser" interest rates on ARMs or points charged at origination.
 You will be required to accrue original issue discount into current income only if it exceeds a de minimis amount.
 The Mortgages also would be subject to the original issue discount rules if, as discussed below, the "stripped bond" provisions of the Code were determined to be applicable.